paul-distefano/graphrag-toolkit/docs/configuration.md

 #### Caching Amazon Bedrock LLM responses

-If you're using foundation models on Amazon Bedrock you can enable a local filesystem cache.
+If you're using Amazon Bedrock, you can use the local filesystem to cache and reuse LLM responses.
 Set `enable_cache` to `True`.
 LLM responses will then be saved in clear text to a `cache` directory.
 Subsequent invocations of the same model with the exact same prompt will return the cached response.

 The `cache` directory can grow very large, particularly if you are caching extarction responses for a very large ingest.
 The graphrag-toolkit will not manage the size of this directory or delete old entries.
 If you enable the cache, ensure you clear or prune th ecache directory regularly.